 In today's post we are going to address a question that we are asked on a regular basis by our readers.
-How to make a mock scrape?
+How do you make a mock scrape?

-We will also address some of the reasons that you should make a mock scrape, as well as what makes a successful mock scrape.
+We will also address some of the reasons that you should make mock scrapes, as well as what makes them successful in drawing in mature bucks.

 We will also set up a trail cam on our mock scrape so that we can document the use of the scrape and gather information that will allow us to formulate a plan to hunt the mock scrape.